CLI Reference#

 • osprey health --project PATH

-• osprey export-config --project PATH
+• osprey config --project PATH

 Note: The osprey init command does not use --project because it creates a new project.
 Use --output-dir instead to specify where the new project should be created.